JujuAdams/Bento/docs/0.1/Introduction.md

 &nbsp;

 Bento is a user interface framework.
 It is intended to be used for player-facing UI rather than, say, debug menus.
-I've tried to make iterating on your UI implementation as fast as possible within Bento.

-Bento is not like my other libraries where I typically try to cover the majority of use-cases with a single API though; user interfaces are so varied and so central to the feel of a game that a single API is a doomed endeavour.

-- Templates
-- User input
-- Layers
-- Live reloading
-- Native gamepad support
-- Expansion necessary
-- Works on phone

-During its (long and painful) development, Bento ended up getting complicated.
-I've done my best to hide some of the gnarlier details but there's still a lot to learn.
-Here's a brief overview of how Bento is structured which hopefully helps you understand what's going on.
+This library doesn't seek to solve every single user interface problem, but it should cover the majority of basic games.

 &nbsp;

-## Live Programming

-The feature of Bento that I'm most proud of is the live programming.
-This allows you to edit UI code whilst the game is running and immediately see the difference.
-This is incredibly useful and saves so, so much time.
-In order to achieve this, I've linked Bento to a custom scripting language for UI called BentoScript.
-It has some carefully chosen syntax and behaviour which allows for uncomplicated UI layouts using code.
-Because we're using a custom language, Bento can reload UI code in realtime which opens up a world of possibilities.

-Having said that, you can still use Bento without BentoScript.
-The Bento API is fully available through GML and you lose nothing but convenience if you decide to use only the GML portion of Bento.
+### BentoScript

+One of the core principles of Bento is making it easy to iterate quickly on your UI layouts.
+Bento offers a GML API to build interfaces but the library works best when you use the custom BentoScript language instead.
+Don't worry!
+BentoScript is very similar to GML, it just has a couple special features to make it more convenient to use.

+Using a custom scripting language has a couple major advantages.
+The really big one is that Bento supports live coding.
+If you're not happy with where a button is on your main menu, you can change the script that builds the main menu and it'll update immediately in-game.
+This is very helpful!
+BentoScript is so powerful that you could quite easily build an entire game inside of it.
 You can read more about BentoScript [here](BentoScript).

-?> Despite being immensely proud of the live programming feature, I didn't write most of it!
-Bento's custom scripting language (BentoScript) is a modified version of the incomparable [Catspeak](https://github.com/katsaii/catspeak-lang) by [Katsaii](https://www.katsaii.com/).
+?> Despite live programming being a major feature, I didn't write most of it!
+BentoScript is a modified version of the incomparable [Catspeak](https://github.com/katsaii/catspeak-lang) by [Katsaii](https://www.katsaii.com/).
 I highly recommend investigating Catspeak if you need any sort of flexible scripting solution for your game.

 &nbsp;

-## Bento Boxes
+### Structure

 The basic unit of logic in Bento is the "box".
 A Bento box is implemented as a struct internally, and each Bento box has an array of children.
 By attaching child boxes to parent boxes recursively, we can build a tree of UI elements.
 This is similar to the "document object model" if you're familiar with HTML and web tech in general.

 As a practical example, consider a small pause menu that appears in the centre of the screen.
 The pause menu background occupies a small portion of the screen rather than filling it.
 The buttons on the pause menu are children of the pause menu background, and the menu background is the parent.

-By attaching child boxes to parent boxes we create a hierarchy that is helpful for resolving mouse events, ordering draw calls, calculating layouts, and generally organising the appearance of the user interface.
-You can read more about the capabilities of Bento boxes [here](Bento-Boxes).
+At the top of the UI tree is a layer.
+Every UI element will, at the top of its chain of parents, eventually reach a layer.
+Layers can have their order exchanged, of course, but their real power comes in how upper layers can be used to block input reaching lower layers.
+By blocking input, a layer can act as a [modal](https://semantic-ui.com/modules/modal.html).
+An example of a modal is a confirm dialogue box for deleting a save file.
+You can read more about layers over on the [layers](Layers) page.

 &nbsp;

-## Templates & Customisation
+### Templates & Customisation

-As mentioned, a Bento box is implemented as a struct.
-Needless to say, a box is a special type of box.
-All boxes are generated by instantiating constructors, and those constructors all (through a chain of inheritance) inherit from the same base constructor `BentoClassShared`.
-Bento offers several basic UI templates ("widgets") as constructors.
-For example, the sprite button constructor `BentoClassSpriteButton` inherits from `BentoClassButton` which in turn inherits from `BentoClassShared`.

-?> If you're not familiar with constructor inheritance, check out [GameMaker's documentation](https://manual.yoyogames.com/index.htm#t=GameMaker_Language%2FGML_Overview%2FStructs.htm&rhsearch=Inheritance&rhhlterm=Inheritance) on the topic.

-There's no conceivable way that I could cover every UI use case with Bento.
-As a result, Bento is built to be easily extensible.
-In order to customise Bento, all you need to do is create a new constructor and inherit from the template of your choice.
-If you'd like to make a special kind of slider, you can inherit from `BentoClassHorizontalSlider` and start customising.
-This will require some effort on your part, but it's worth it.

-If you'd like to make something totally custom then you'll want to inherit directly from `BentoClassShared` and fill in the various variables and callbacks as you see fit.

-You can read more about the various templates that available to you [here](Bento-Templates).
+It's not possible to cover every style of user interface with a single library.
+Instead, Bento is trying to be easily extensible and customisable instead of being outright comprehensive.
+In the sidebar you'll find a list of common UI elements that Bento ships with.
+These should cover the majority of the interface you'll need to build for even relatively complex games.

+By using a combination of GML's [constructor inheritance](https://manual.yoyogames.com/GameMaker_Language/GML_Overview/Structs.htm) and Bento's own callback system, it's possible to build some really pretty menus simply by reskinning the template UI elements.
+Customisation is discussed in more depth [on this page](Customisation).

 &nbsp;

-## Callbacks

-Bento uses a callback model for linking your user interface to your functional code.

-&nbsp;

-## Layers

-Bento UI elements are arranged on layers.
-Each layer has precisely one root Bento box which acts as the tying-off point for whatever UI layout you need to exist on that layer.
-Layers must have unique names.
-Layers additionally have a `priority` variable that controls the order that Bento layers are processed (for both user inout and drawing purposes).
-Layers have methods that allow them to be placed over other layers, to be pushed to the very top of the stack, or to be drawn at a specific priority.

-T#he behaviour of Bento boxes stored on layers can be controlled by setting the `behavior` variable on a layer.
-This behaviour variable can be used to change how Bento boxes on that layer function, but it is also used to control how subsequent (deeper / later) layers behave too.
-For example, a layer whose behaviour is set to `BENTO_BEHAVIOR_BLOCKING` will prevent all subsequent layers from receiving input or even drawing.

-&nbsp;

-## User Input

-Bento is built with both desktop mice, mobile touchscreens, and console gamepads in mind.
-Bento supports gamepad-based navigation out of the box and, unless you've customised things really heavily, you should have no issue swapping between mouse-driven and gamepad-driven user input modes.
-Bento uses a raycasting technique to determine which button to highlight so, even without direct assistance, Bento works with gamepads as well as mice.
+### Cross-Platform

+Bento is written using 100% native GML so it will (should) work on all target platforms.
+However, not all platforms have the same input hardware.
+A desktop PC will typically use a mouse for UI input, or perhaps a keyboard or gamepad.
+Mobile phones have a touch screen.
+Consoles will use gamepad input exclusively (apart from Switch if you're feeling adventurous!).
+This library abstracts hardware input so you don't need to worry about managing the nitty gritty details.

+Input is funneled into Bento using device-agnostic functions.
+Bento uses an internal pointer that can act as a free roaming stand-in for mouse or touch input.
+When using a gamepad, Bento disables free roaming and instead uses a raycast to detect which UI element to lock on to.

-User input is handled by passing button state into Bento, wherein Bento decides whether a button has been pressed, released, held, or none of the above.
-Gone are the days of meticulously programming mouse button checks for every UI element.
-Bento also differentiates between "clicks" (which are actions directed at a specific UI element) and "casts" (which are actions broadcast more generally).
-For example, right-clicking on an item to open a context menu is a "click" and pressing Escape to close a pause menu is a "cast".
+Button input from hardware, such as a left mouse click or the A button on a gamepad, is again funnelled into Bento with a specific function.
+If you create a user interface that works with a mouse, even without polishing it, it'll probably work with a gamepad too.
+Bento also differentiates between "target" button clicks (which are actions directed at a specific UI element) and "cast" button clicks (which are actions broadcast more generally).
+For example, right-clicking on an item to open a context menu is a "target" click and pressing Escape to close a pause menu is a "cast" click.